-Formally the Red Light Lounge, this 3000 sq. ft., multi-level dance palace is one of the only places in the Deep Ellum neighborhood where you can get your fix of electro-house, EDM and other hands-in-the-air sounds supplied by some of the city's biggest DJs around.
+Formally the Red Light Lounge, this 3000-square-foot multi-level dance palace is one of the only places in the Deep Ellum neighborhood where you can get your fix of electro-house, EDM and other hands-in-the-air sounds supplied by some of the city's biggest DJs around.
 Super offbeat entertainment is also the order of the day here, where on any given night you'll find everything from costume parties to burlesque, aerial performances and fetish shows.
-When you feel like coming up for air, take the back stairway to the 3,000 sq. ft. roof top terrace where you can enjoy more music, more libations, snazzy finger foods and spectacular views of downtown Dallas.
+When you feel like coming up for air, take the back stairway to the 3,000 sq. ft. roof top terrace where you can enjoy more music, more libations, and spectacular views of downtown Dallas.
 If you're looking for something weird and wonderful, this is the place to go.

 Lovers of smooth jazz 'n blues can't do much better than at this Exposition Park live music venue, which has a reputation for bringing in top-shelf talent from around the globe.
 Even musical heavy weights like Wynton Marsailis and Erykah Badu have played gigs here in the past.
 And Sandaga's regular roster of performers reads like a list of who's who on the local music scene as well, where regulars include Grammy Award nominated artists– Shelly Carroll and Brad Leali.
 If jazz isn't your thing, no worries– the club also brings in DJs that spin everything from hip-hop and house to R&B and reggae.
 Plus, in addition to putting on one of the best jazz jams in the city every Tuesday night, Sandaga offers up a variety of live soul and R&B on Saturday nights and hosts the eclectic hip hop band, RC and The Gritz (also known as Erykah Badu's band)– every Sunday.
 Not to mention, there's barbecue, hookahs and private cabanas too.